Love your iPhone and iPad? We do too. That’s why we’re here to help you protect them!

-- Downloading a VPN client.
+- Simply download a VPN client.
 This way, a VPN will configure everything automatically.

-I’ll cover both of these approaches one-by-one in step-by-step guides below.
+I’ll cover both of these approaches one by one in the step-by-step guides below.

-Most of the time, downloading a pre-configured and ready-to-use VPN client is more beneficial than setting up a VPN manually.
-But there are a couple of advantages.
+Most of the time, downloading a pre-configured and ready-to-use VPN client is easier and better than a manual VPN setup.
+However, there might be a few reasons why you’d want to go for the manual setup:

 - In countries like Russia or China, you’ll most likely run into trouble trying to use a VPN app.
 Governments there use censorship to control as much of their citizens’ lives as possible.
 That includes VPN usage.
 Manually setting up a VPN on your iOS device might help you bypass VPN bans in restrictive countries.
 It’s not a guarantee, but it’s worth a try.